 If you're younger than 18, you can apply to participate in the Utah Hunter Mentoring Program.
-For details on the program, see the article on page 28 or visit wildlife.utah.gov/mentoring.
+For details on the program, see the information box on page 31 or visit wildlife.utah.gov/mentoring.

 If you're 12 years old or older, you can also participate in the Trial Hunting Program.
-For details, see the box on page 31.
+For details, see the box on page 13.